-- A member makes a motion by simply stating, "I move that" As soon as the member has stated the motion, he is seated. - A motion must be written see attached template- this may be written by the mover or secretary depending on the process agreed to.
+- A member makes a motion by simply stating, "I move that..."
+As soon as the member has stated the motion, they are seated. - A motion must be written (see attached template).
+This may be written by the mover or secretary depending on the process agreed to.